Kyle Burkhart

-Kyle Burkhart (born September 18, 1986) is a former American football tackle.
+Kyle Burkhart (born September 18, 1986) is an American former football tackle.
 He is from Kinsley, KS.

 Professional career

-After going undrafted in the 2010 NFL Draft, Burkhart signed a free agent contract with the Seattle Seahawks.
-After being released from the Seahawks due to injury, Burkhart signed with the New York Jets.
+After going undrafted in the 2010 NFL draft, Burkhart signed a free agent contract with the Seattle Seahawks.
+After being released from the Seahawks due to injury.
 After he was again released due to injury, he then signed with the Hartford Colonials of the UFL for the 2010 season.
 Burkhart signed with the BC Lions of the CFL for 2011 season.
 Burkhart retired from playing football before the 2012 season.

-Post Football career
+Post-football career

 He took over as the head football coach for his alma mater, Kinsley High School, starting in June 2016.